Soojin-Lee0819/connectionsLab/Week2/README.md

 For the color, I used Pantone's Very Peri color, the color of the 2022.

+At first, to mark completed tasks, I created a class "completed" and added a line-strike when the text is clicked.
+Without any icon, the process of clicking the completed task to mark it complete wasn't very intuitive.
+Therefore, I added a checkbox, that visually signals users to clcik on the checkbox at completion.

 ### Project Image

 <img src="images/todolist.png" width="700">